Hedgezi/vut_4sem_ipk_1/README.md

 License: AGPL-3.0

 ## Theory summary
+This is an implementation of a client for the `IPK24-CHAT` protocol as specified by its [specification](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master/Project%201).
+I've used C# programming language and .NET 8 to implement this project.
+For parallel processing, I've used the asynchronous programming model, using C#'s `async` and `await`.
+The core idea for client is using two parallel-working Tasks: one for receiving messages from the server and the other for processing user input and sending messages to the server.

 ## Project structure
-The project is divided into four general namespaces (folders).
+The project is divided into four general namespaces (folders) and one separate project with unit tests.

 ### Namespace `vut_ipk1`
 * `Program.cs` is the entry point of the application.
 It consists of: